 Mindful eating means that you have a healthy relationship with your food and that you are not over consuming or under consuming for your body, lifestyle, and health goals.
 As a wellness counselor, I began teaching mindfulness as a tool for eating.

 This technique helps to combat diet culture and prevents eating foods that don’t balance hormones.
-As I have previously mentioned, in my online Mindful Elimination Program I help walk people step-by-by step through the process of removing all of these hormonal disrupting foods.
+If you want to learn more, I have an online Mindful Elimination Program where I help walk people step-by-step through the process of removing all of these hormonal disrupting foods.

 On top of that, you will also learn how to add new healthy, anti-diet eating strategies into your life.
 Plus, yoga workouts, self-development exercises, and tons of support.

 Meditation plays a significant role in the reduction of the stress hormone cortisol.
 By slowing the breath and the mind, we turn on the rest and digest nervous system calming the body, mind, and emotions.

 Try my FREE Release and Let Go course for some awesome practices for relieving stress and anxiety.

 If you are struggling with hormone imbalance, then definitely try out the foods listed above that help females to balance their hormones.